What we can control: planning, prioritising and organising skills for students and teachers.

 As teachers, we can help our students learn how to make better choices, and how to undertake an effective decision-making process.

-We will also consider how to help your students understand themselves and their values more fully, how to think critically about the information available before making a decision, and to subsequently reflect on the process and outcome.
+We also consider how to help your students understand themselves and their values more fully, how to think critically about the information available before making a decision, and to subsequently reflect on the process and outcome.

 Employers are increasingly looking for self-starters who can be relied upon to manage their own time, plan and deliver work seamlessly.